 Hotjar is a popular tool that connects numerical data with qualitative customer feedback.

 The software allows you to collect, store, and analyze your quantitative and qualitative data in one place.
-However, you might find its surveying options limiting due to few survey question types, limited customization options on lower plans, and lack of mobile SDK.
+However, you might find its surveying options limiting due to few survey question types, limited customization options on lower plans, and the lack of a mobile SDK.

 Apptentive is a specialized mobile app customer feedback tool that measures sentiment and gathers user feedback.